MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-roles.md

 In this article, you learn about the roles and permissions required to do different administrative tasks for Power Pages.

 > [!IMPORTANT]
-> To perform the respective actions, a user must be directly assigned to the required role.
+> To perform a task which requires an admin role, a user must be directly assigned to the required role.
 These roles are not inherited from security group membership or through privileged identity management (PIM).
 >
 > The platform uses the Microsoft Graph service to retrieve role information.
-Currently, Microsoft Graph does not return these roles when assigned via a security group.
+Currently, Microsoft Graph does not return these roles when assigned through a security group.
 Until this issue is resolved, ensure that roles are assigned directly to users rather than through a security group.

 ## Required roles and permissions